micromata/generator-baumeister/app/templates/_README.md

 	Holds additional global mixins which are meant to be used across modules.
 - [scaffolding.less](assets/less/theme/scaffolding.less)
 	Used to define the most generic html elements.

-## Installing and updating external resources with Bower
+# Installing and updating external resources with npm

-The following isn’t needed after setting up the project because `bower install` is executed with `npm install`.
-See [Setting up the project](#setup).

-But it’s good to know that you can always install the dependencies needed for your theme by entering the following in the terminal:

-	cd path/to/your/checkout/of/bootstrap-kickstart
-	bower install

-This places a `/lib` directory (if not already existing) containing the dependencies defined in the `bower.json` in your root directory of the project as mentioned before.

-**Important**
-It might be needed to call `bower install` after dependencies are added and used on a remote repository.
-Because when doing a `git pull` you won’t get the new dependencies since the `lib` directory is not under version control.
-This will be adressed with issue [#10](https://github.com/micromata/bootstrap-kickstart/issues/10).

 ### Changing versions of external resources

-You can change the version of the external resources by editing the `bower.json` file within the root directory of the project.
+You can change the version of the external resources by editing the `package.json` file within the root directory of the project.

 	"dependencies": {
 	  "bootstrap": "~3.2.0",